Connect with us

 The Supreme Court ordered Mississippi to find more pathways for Black students to gain access to the predominantly white institutions, or PWIs.
 One way the state accomplished that was by directing all eight public universities to start using the same admissions standards.

-Another was through the creation of “summer programs.”
+Another was through the creation of “summer development programs.”
 These were nine-week remedial courses for students who did not meet the new admission criteria but still wanted to go to college.
 The settlement set aside $6.25 million in financial aid for any student, regardless of race, who qualified.
 The Legislature ultimately appropriated $6.5 million.
 These grants ended in 2015 but the summer programs continue.

 These programs were subject to some criticism.
 Some say it’s problematic that students who received the money set aside for these programs went to students, not directly to the HBCUs.
 Others have questioned whether these programs were effective.
 In a 2016 dissertation for University of Southern Mississippi, Amanda Susanne King found that the summer programs were “not increasing educational opportunities for Blacks at four-year public institutions in Mississippi.”